DATASCIENCEFINALPROJECT-MANASA/Autonomous-Image-Captioning/README.md

-# Model Development for Autonomous Image Captioning Using Transformer Architecture
+# Development and Comparison of Transformer, RNN and LSTM Model for Autonomous Image Captioning

 ## Introduction